Old English Sheepdog

 Official measurements, coat, and temperament

-- Coat: Profuse, of good hard texture, not straight but shaggy and free from curl.
+- Coat: The texture is hard, not straight, but shaggy and free from curl.
+The undercoat is a waterproof pile.

 Breed Trivia